Gregoor/graphql-intellij-plugin/README.md

 - brace matching

 ![GraphQL Syntax Highlighting](images/graphql-file.png)
+At the moment no separate color settings are available.
+The styles above can be achieved by manipulating the default language highlighting.

-Also possible to inject into strings (Alt+Enter inside of the string):
+It's also possible to inject GraphQL into strings (Alt+Enter inside of the string):

 ![Injected into relay](images/in-relay.png)

 ## TODO: